Chopped Chicken Salad (with Cafe Rio Dressing)

 Mexican food fans who live in Utah are probably fans of Cafe Rio and most Cafe Rio fans love the big salads that this fresh-Mex restaurant is so famous for!
 And that includes me, and since I have a great copycat recipe for the Tomatillo Ranch Cafe Rio Salad Dressing, I thought it would be fun to try to to come up with a carb-conscious salad with those amazing Cafe Rio flavors.

-And I didn’t have the Cotija Cheese or the Pico de Gallo that Cafe Rio sprinkles on the salads, but I’d love both of those if you have it on hand.
+I didn’t have any of the Cotija Cheese or the Pico de Gallo that Cafe Rio sprinkles on the salads, but I’d love both of those if you have it on hand.
 Whether you love Cafe Rio or you just want to see what the buzz is about, I hope you’ll the tasty salad I came up with.
 I promise this salad will re-create that Cafe Rio happy mouth feeling that people in Utah love to enjoy!

 What ingredients are in the actual Cafe Rio Salads?